 Forest School is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.

 Forest School uses a range of learner-centred processes to create a community for development and learning.

-As per the Forest School Association’s ethos and principles, we intend to establish a Forest School that offers pupils regular opportunities to achieve and develop confidence and self-esteem through hands on learning experiences in a natural woodland environment.
+As per the FSA's ethos and principles, our Forest School offers pupils regular opportunities to achieve and develop confidence and self-esteem through hands on learning experiences in a natural woodland environment.
 Through their engagement in Forest School, we also hope that pupils will start to foster a life-long relationship with nature and gain a greater respect for and appreciation of the natural world.

-We are planning to give pupils in Year 1 to 6 the opportunity to attend Forest School for one morning or afternoon every fortnight.
-Sessions will continue throughout the academic year, therefore enabling pupils to observe seasonal changes.
-Forest School will offer a range of experiences, including the use of fires and tools by pupils who can demonstrate a level of responsibility and follow instructions.
+Pupils in Years 1 to 6 are given the opportunity to attend Forest School for three morning or afternoon sessions each term.
+By continuing throughout the academic year, Forest School enables pupils to observe seasonal changes.
+Forest School offers a range of experiences, including the use of fires and tools by pupils who can demonstrate a level of responsibility and follow instructions.

-Our Forest School provision will be led by Miss Hopkins and Mr Rees who are both Level 3 qualified Forest School practitioners and supported by Miss Williams.
+Our Forest School is led by Miss Hopkins and Mr Rees who are both Level 3 qualified Forest School practitioners and supported by Miss Williams.